pythonindia/inpycon-blog/content/blog/2020-outreach-partners.md

 Author: Nikhil Maan (@sc0rpi0n101)
 Category: 2020
 Slug: 2020-outreach-partners
+Summary: [**PyCon India**](https://in.pycon.org/2020/) is looking for outreach partners that can help spread the word about our conference in communities all over the world and bring fresh faces to the platform in hopes of creating a more inclusive, accessible conference this year.

 [**PyCon India**](https://in.pycon.org/2020/) is looking for outreach partners that can help spread the word about our conference in communities all over the world and bring fresh faces to the platform in hopes of creating a more inclusive, accessible conference this year.